-Open the front door of the PamStation12 instrument Place the complete syringe into slot #2 of the PamStation12 Make sure the needle rests directly on the metal needle holder block Gently tighten the rollers against the metal piston by turning the tension screw of slot#2 a quarter against the clock
+Open the front door of the PamStation12 instrument.

+Place the complete syringe into slot #2 of the PamStation12.

+Gently tighten the rollers against the metal piston by turning the tension screw of slot #2 a quarter against the clock.

-Check from the top if the two rollers nicely surround the metal piston Remove the droplet collected in the needle tip with a tissue
+Check from the top if the two rollers nicely surround the metal piston.

+Remove the droplet collected in the needle tip with a tissue.